IFRS 18 - Insights for financial services companies

 Required subtotals

 IFRS 18 requires entities to present specified totals and subtotals.
 The main change is the mandatory inclusion of ‘Operating profit or loss’, which is defined as the result from the operating category.
-The other required subtotals are ‘Profit or loss before financing and income taxes’ and ‘Profit or loss’, as shown in the Illustrative examples on Viewpoint3.
+The other required subtotals are ‘Profit or loss before financing and income taxes’ and ‘Profit or loss’, as shown in the Appendix below.
 However, the ‘Profit or loss before financing and income taxes’ subtotal is not permitted for an entity that provides financing to customers as a main business activity and chooses to classify income and expenses as operating for all liabilities that involve only the raising of finance, regardless of whether those liabilities relate to providing financing to customers.

 PwC Observation - additional line items and subtotals